 Land management at Kalamurina is informed by scientific data collected on AWC’s regular surveys, and is mainly focused on the reduction of feral animal numbers.
 Fire is not a significant issue on the property, as Kalamurina has very little Spinifex, and the majority of vegetation is sparse enough to ensure that fire will not carry across the landscape.
 Unusually for central Australia, Kalamurina is also effectively weed free.
 Weed control mainly consists of quarantine measures and monitoring the floodplain for weeds transported in by floodwaters.

 Feral cats and foxes are a major threat to wildlife in Australia, and Kalamurina is no exception.
 We are unable to bait for feral predators on the property as we have a local population of Dingoes that are an important ecological driver in desert ecosystems.
-AWC has sponsored a PhD research project on the ecology, movements, habitat use and diet of Dingoes on Kalamurina.
+AWC has previously sponsored PhD research on the ecology, movements, habitat use and diet of Dingoes on Kalamurina.
 We are also undertaking research across our sanctuaries to develop an effective landscape-scale method of control for feral cats.

 Australia has the worst mammal extinction record in the world.
 A large contributor to this has been the introduction of feral animals, particularly foxes and cats which prey directly on native wildlife.
 At Kalamurina, AWC staff remove as many foxes and cats as possible, and also protect the local dingo population.
 We are conducting research into the role of dingoes as an apex predator in arid environments, and working to develop a landscape-scale method of controlling feral cats.